Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/README.md

 You will implement industry best practices by:

-- Writing tests
+- Writing unit tests
-- Using a Preprocessor bundler (Webpack)
+- Using a Preprocessor/bundler
 - Publishing to Github
 - Publishing to NPM
-- Using Continuous Integration (Travis CI, Code Coverage, Code Climate)
+- Using Continuous Integration

-**More Details coming soon!**

 ## Evaluation
-**[MAKE SPECIFIC TO YOUR COURSE SO IT IS SUPER CLEAR]** To pass this course you must meet the following requirements:

-- Complete all required assignments
-- Pass all projects according to the associated project rubric
-- Pass the final summative assessment according to the rubric as specified in this class
-    - This will be further explained in the [study guide](ADD_STUDY_GUIDE_LNK)
-- Actively participate in class and abide by the attendance policy
-- Make up all classwork from all absences
+You must publish 4 libraries to NPM.

+- String
+- Math
+- Date
+- API Wrapper

+Each of these should implement continuous integration, unit testing, and be bundled for distributions.

+You must also score a passing grade on the final assessment.

 ## Make School Course Policies
 - [Program Learning Outcomes](https://make.sc/program-learning-outcomes)